gpw13/ghost/README.md

 #> #   Date <chr>
 ```

-And we can collect information on multiple indicators in one call, with
+And we can get data from the GHO on multiple indicators in one call,
-the data frames already merged together.
+with the output data frames already merged together.

 ``` r
 gho_data(c("AIR_1", "AIR_10", "AIR_11"), "$filter=SpatialDim eq 'BDI'")